14 min to read

 Throughout the day, I peppered Lee with questions about his preferences for all things fishing.
 Here is a summary of his responses:

 • Favorite tide: about 20% to 40% from low.

 • Best days to fish the delta: 3 days from a full moon and 3 days from a new moon, he feels the delta is more moon-dependent than other bodies of water.

 • Reel speed: 6.3 to 1 or 7 to 1.
 Nothing slow.

 • Offshore structure or the bank: the bank for sure.
 Robert makes no bones about the fact that he loves to beat the bank.
 (I would too if I could cast like that!)

-• Who is better, western or eastern anglers: Western anglers are every bit as good if not better than their counterparts from the East because we have so many different types of lakes to break down out west and our anglers are incredibly versatile.
+• Who are better, western or eastern anglers: Western anglers are every bit as good if not better than their counterparts from the East because we have so many different types of lakes to break down out west and our anglers are incredibly versatile.

 • Wacky or Texas Rigged Senkos: Texas rigged usually, but both.

 • Favorite bait on delta: probably a 4 inch flipping tube.